ShuaiW/Kaggle/README.md

 Kaggle Competition
 ==============

 This folder contains all the scripts I wrote for Kaggle competition.

-Feel free to fork
+You can get the datasets for each competition @ https://www.kaggle.com/